pnp/PnP/Samples/Core.SiteInformation/readme.md

 The interface will load in a dialog box, showing info such as: site collection admins, storage quota & usage, the Webs count, last content modified date, sharing settings, etc. It is a useful starting point if you want to build something similiar for your users.

 The sample also shows how to add a custom action under the Settings menu.
+It makes use of the App Installed Event Receiver to add the custom action.
+For this reason it requires a publically addressable URL if installing to Office 365, or Azure ServiceBus.
+See below for more details.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)
+-  Office 365 Dedicated (D)
+-  SharePoint 2013 on-premises

 ### Prerequisites ###
 The complete solution requires app registration with tenant permissions.
-Refer to AppRegNew.aspx and AppInv.aspx
+Refer to AppRegNew.aspx and AppInv.aspx In order to test the app without deploying the Core.SiteInformationWeb project to a publicly available URL, Azure ServiceBus with ACS authentication is required.
+See http://msdn.microsoft.com/en-us/library/office/dn275975(v=office.15).aspx for more information.

 ### Solution ###
 Solution | Author(s)